microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-03.md

 ## Success Criteria

-- Be able to successfully set up a two node geode shim caching data through CosmosDB over OData, and benchmark to the theoretical global improvements in OData performance.
+- Be able to successfully set up a two node geode shim caching data through CosmosDB over OData and benchmark to the theoretical global improvements in OData performance.

 ## Learning Resources